-Annually, at the beginning of the cold season, the cables and conduits of clutch, accelerator and heating should be cleaned and greased.
+Annually, at the beginning of the cold season, the cables and conduit tubes of clutch, accelerator and heating should be cleaned and greased.

 If necessary, lubricate the clutch cable adjusting nut in the clutch lever ball socket at the transmission.